Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 This series breaks the seventy-year history of Soviet aviation propaganda into seven decade-length chapters.
 The 1920s — formation period, civil aviation, ROSTA windows, the Aviamarsh anthem, the Dobrolyot postal flights — are folded into the 1930s piece, where the genre fully matured.
 The series then runs:

-• 1930s — Stalin’s Falcons, Chkalov, ANT-20 Maxim Gorky, Deyneka, the Rodina flight, the films Lyotchiki and Volga-Volga, OSOAVIAKhIM.
+• 1930s — Stalin’s Falcons, Chkalov, ANT-20 Maxim Gorky, Deyneka, the Rodina flight, the film Lyotchiki, OSOAVIAKhIM.

 • 1940s — The Great Patriotic War.
 Pokryshkin and Kozhedub.
 The 588th Night Bomber Regiment.
 Aviamarsh as a battle song.
 The Il-2 Shturmovik in mass propaganda.